dcmartin/hassio-addons/sdr2msghub/README.md

 This add-on is for the [SDR pattern][sdr-pattern]

 This add-on may require the installation of [OpenHorizon][open-horizon], a distibuted, decentralized, zero-ops, method and apparatus to deploy containers.

 This addon is designed to produce and consume messages containing audio fragments and GPS coordinates (latitude, longitude) from software-defined-radios (SDR) attached to participating nodes.
-Messages received are processed using IBM Watson Speech-to-Text (STT) and
-Natural Language Understanding (NLU) to produce a JSON payload sent to a MQTT broker, e.g. `core-mosquitto` from the HASSIO addons catalog.
+Messages received are processed using IBM Watson Speech-to-Text (STT) and Natural Language Understanding (NLU) to produce a JSON payload sent to a MQTT broker, e.g. `core-mosquitto` from the HASSIO addons catalog.

-Configuration examples are provided for processing the JSON:

-1. Edit your HomeAssistant configuration YAML to include sdr2msghub [configuration][sdr-yaml]
-1. Edit your `ui-lovelace.yaml` configuration display sdr2msghub [configuration][sdr-lovelace]

 Detailed [documentation][edge-fabric] for the IBM Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.